forwardsoftware/react-native-toolbox/README.md

   -h, --help             Show CLI help.

 DESCRIPTION
-  generate app icons
-  Generate app icons using FILE as base.
+  Generate app icons using a file as template.

-  The base icon file should be at least 1024x1024px.
+  The template icon file should be at least 1024x1024px.

 EXAMPLES